Pep Boys Oil Change Coupons in 2026

 Diesel oil change $89.99-$119.99 Varies by engine size; confirm locally

-For how those tiers compare to what Walmart, Midas, and Valvoline charge for the same service, the full synthetic oil change price guide has current numbers across every major chain.
+For how those tiers compare to what Walmart, Midas, and Valvoline charge for the same service, the full synthetic pricing details has current numbers across every major chain.

 No active official offer was found.
 Check local store pages or use the main savings guide on this page.